-Council staff work with community Coast Care groups to help protect the coastal area from the Waimakariri River to Godley Head.
-These groups are made up of people interested in the 11 beach parks on Christchurch's Coast.
+Council staff work with community Coast Care groups to help protect the coastal area from Waimakariri River to Godley Head.
+These groups are made up of people interested in the 11 beach parks on Christchurch's coast.

 What we do

-Stabilises the dunes.
-Sand dunes are planted to stop the sand blowing onto the road and into people’s houses.
+- We stabilise the dunes, planting dunes to stop the sand blowing onto the road and into people’s houses.

-Grows native plants.
-Special native plants grow in the sand that can survive the strong salty wind and dry, sandy soil.
+- We grow special native plants in the sand that can survive the strong, salty wind and dry, sandy soil.
 Native plants protect the sand dunes and provide food and shelter for our native birds and animals.

-Encourages learning and research.
-Schools, universities, and scientists use our coastal area to learn about this special natural environment.
+- We encourage learning and research.
+Schools, universities and scientists use our coastal area to learn about this special natural environment.

 - These achievements are made possible by many voluntary and subsidised workers.
 Groups include the Avon-Heathcote Estuary Ihutai Trust, schools, volunteer groups, periodic detention workers, the YMCA youth training scheme, subsidised employment schemes, as well as community groups and conservation organisations.